ReactTraining/react-workshop/README.md

 $ npm run app
 ```

-> Some of the commands we have in the instructions assume bash (like `cd`).
-If you're using PowerShell, use whichever appropriate command that is equivalent.
+> Some of the commands we have in the instructions assume Bash so If you're using PowerShell then use whichever appropriate command is equivalent.
 Also make sure you run the `$ npm install` and `$ npm run app` from within the `react-workshop` folder.
-Check which folder you're in by doing `$ pwd`
+Check which folder you're in by doing `$ pwd`.

 When you do `npm run app` you should eventually see a message that says "Compiled Successfully!" and the code might even launch the app in the browser with the correct port.
 If it doesn't you can visit `http://localhost:3000/` after you see that message.
 If the app launches, then you're all set.
 Please proceed to the [Be Prepared](#be-prepared) section below.